docsforadobe/javascript-tools-guide/docs/user-interface-tools/types-of-controls.md

   platform-specific manner, with a filled or empty dot, for example.

 You group a related set of radio buttons by creating all the related elements one after another.
-When any button’s value becomes true, the value of all other buttons in the group becomes false.
+When any button's value becomes true, the value of all other buttons in the group becomes false.
 When you create a group of radio buttons, you should set the state of one of them true: